Cost to repair a dryer

 The most common dryer problems

 Dryers only have one real job to do, but multiple dryer components can cause problems.
-So, we reached out to seven appliance repair companies around the country to ask about the issues their customers frequently have with their dryers and get cost estimates.
+We reached out to seven appliance repair companies around the country to ask about the issues their customers frequently have with their dryers and get the estimates we used for our costs in this article.

 According to these industry professionals, the two most common problems by far are when heating elements stop working and when drums stop spinning.
 Both of these will prevent your clothes from drying properly and can cost a few hundred dollars to fix.